 Find a location's hours, phone number, and any events happening throughout the year.
 Find your library!

-Library services began in 1901 with the founding of the Lake Charles Public Library and were expanded in 1944 when the Calcasieu Parish Library system was created.
-The libraries were merged in 1973 as the Calcasieu Parish Public Library and continue to enjoy broad public support for library services.
+Library services began in 1901 with the founding of the Lake Charles Public Library.
+It was expanded in 1944 when the Calcasieu Parish Library system was created.
+The two systems merged in 1973 as the Calcasieu Parish Public Library.
+Additional details about each library location.

 The Calcasieu Parish Public Library's Core Values are defined as deeply held convictions, priorities, and assumptions that influence personal attitudes and behaviors.
 Calcasieu Parish Public Library's Core Values

 The Calcasieu Parish Public Library has a history of strategic planning that began in 1989 with the publication of the first five-year plan.
 Subsequent strategic plans were developed in the fall of 1996 and the fall of 2003.
 After Hurricane Rita in 2005, CPPL worked with library consultants Sandra Nelson and June Garcia to craft a comprehensive strategic plan, which covered the years 2008-2012.
 In 2013, CPPL senior staff and a core planning committee facilitated the strategic planning process resulting in the 2014-2018 Strategic Plan.